Pharmaceutical residues treatment

 Ozone is highly effective against most pharmaceuticals found in manufacturing waste process water and at wastewater treatment plants.

 Major sources of pharmaceutical residues

-Pharmaceuticals can be found in natural waters as result of flushing down leftover products at private homes but a large source is hospitals.
-Therefore ozone technology should be considered to enhance the performance of hospital wastewater treatment plants or as tertiary at muncipical wastewater treatment works.
+Pharmaceuticals can be found in natural waters as a result of flushing down leftover products at private homes but a large source is hospitals.
+Therefore ozone technology should be considered to enhance the performance of hospital wastewater treatment plants or as tertiary at municipal wastewater treatment works.
 It has been found that hospitals contribute to around 20% of the pharmaceutical load in sewer streams as reported by EU The PILLS-Project.

 In the pharmaceutical industry, measures can be taken to eliminate pharmaceutical residues from the production process wastewater.
-The industry is a major source of pharmaceutical micro-pollutants which can be identified at municipal wastewater treatment plants.
+The industry is a major source of pharmaceutical micro-pollutants which can be identified in municipal wastewater treatment plants.
 There is an increasing demand on manufacturers to eliminate pharmaceutical residues prior to emitting the process wastewater.